 You know you'll have to use the bathroom sooner or later in Sweden.
 But oftentimes, foreign toilets are different from the ones you may be used to.
 You may want to brush up on some bathroom tips before your first trip to the toilet in Sweden.

-Good Things About Toilets in Sweden
+Pros About Using Toilets in Sweden

-Bad Things About Toilets in Sweden
+Cons About Using Toilets in Sweden

 Finding Toilets in Sweden

-All toilets in Scandinavia show the symbol for ladies/gents restrooms so they're easy to identify.
-Since toilets in Sweden tend to cost something, people have started using toilets in restaurants.
+All toilets in Scandinavia show the symbol for ladies and gents restrooms, so they're easy to identify.
+Since public toilets in Sweden tend to cost something, people have started using toilets in restaurants.

 The ones in fast-food places now also charge you, and some others have locks to keep out people that aren't guests.
 Just ask your waiter for the bathroom lock code.
 Either way, it's common courtesy to pay for something—whether it's a small item or drink—before you ask to use the bathroom.

 And to all of the guys out there: Don't use a bush or a tree for your quick business.
 In Scandinavia, that can quickly earn you a fine.
 Plus, it's disrespectful and no tourist or local needs to see that.